Nitin Sawhney

 Sawhney has scored for and performed with orchestras, and collaborated with and written for Paul McCartney, Sting, the London Symphony Orchestra, A. R. Rahman, Brian Eno, Sinéad O'Connor, Jacob Golden, Anoushka Shankar, Jeff Beck, Shakira, Will Young, Joss Stone, Taio Cruz, Ellie Goulding, Horace Andy, Cirque du Soleil, Akram Khan, Deepa Mehta, Mira Nair, Nelson Mandela, Ojos de Brujo, Hélène Grimaud, Natacha Atlas, Jools Holland, Jorja Smith, John Hurt and Pink Floyd.
-Performing extensively around the world, he has achieved an international reputation across multiple artistic mediums.
+Performing extensively around the world, Sawhney has achieved an international reputation across multiple artistic mediums.

-Often appearing as Artist in Residence, Curator or Musical Director at international festivals, Sawhney contributes to musical education, having acted as patron of the British Government's Access-to-music programme, the East London Film festival and, currently, Artis as well as acting as a judge for The Ivor Novello Awards, BAFTA, BIFA and the PRS foundation.
-He is a recipient of 7 honorary doctorates from British universities, is a fellow of LIPA and the Southbank University, an Associate of Sadler's Wells, sits on the board for British theatre company Complicite.
+Often appearing as Artist in Residence, Curator or Musical Director at international festivals, Sawhney contributes to musical education, having acted as patron of the British Government's Access-to-music programme, the East London Film festival and, currently, Artis as well as acting as a judge for The Ivor Novello Awards, BAFTA, BIFA, and a new role as Patron for the PRS Foundation.
+He is a recipient of seven honorary doctorates from British universities, is a fellow of LIPA and the Southbank University, an Associate of Sadler's Wells, and sits on the board for British theatre company Complicite.
 In 2017, Sawhney received the Ivor Novello Lifetime Achievement award.

-Having turned down an OBE in 2007, stating it was associated with "a colonial past", Sawhney accepted a higher-grade CBE in the 2019 New Year Honours.
+Having turned down an OBE in 2007, stating that it was associated with "a colonial past", Sawhney accepted a higher-grade CBE in the 2019 New Year Honours.
 He accepted it for his father, who he said had died regretting that Sawhney had rejected the OBE.

 Since 2014, the publishing interest of Nitin Sawhney's catalogue has been represented by Reservoir Media Management.

 Early years

 Nitin Sawhney was raised in Rochester, Kent, England, by first-generation British Indian parents.
 As a child he studied piano, classical and flamenco guitar, sitar and tabla.
 He has been quoted speaking about his early life as one of three brothers and his musical influences: "My mum and dad both listened to Indian classical music, but also flamenco, Cuban music, a lot of crooners and a lot of pop.
 My brothers listened to a lot of rock music.
 So, I was listening to everything from the Doors to Led Zeppelin and a lot of jazz."
+He is the cousin of Bollywood actress Lara Dutta.

 He attended Sir Joseph Williamson's Mathematical School.
 Subsequently, he studied law at Liverpool University for a short time.

 Sawhney moved to London, where he met up with old university friend Sanjeev Bhaskar; together they created the comedy team The Secret Asians.
-The pair were given a show on BBC Radio, which eventually grew into the award-winning BBC TV sketch show Goodness Gracious Me.
-Refocusing on music, Sawhney's solo career began in 1993, when he released his debut album, Spirit Dance on his own label.
+From 1996 to 1998, the pair were part of the award-winning BBC Radio sketch show Goodness Gracious Me which transferred to BBC TV in 1998 to 2001.
+Refocusing on music, Sawhney's solo career began in 1993, when he released his debut album, Spirit Dance, on his own label.